Esri/arcgis-runtime-samples-android/java/change-viewpoint/README.md

 # Change Viewpoint
-This sample demonstrates different ways to set the `ViewPoint` of a map.
+Set the ViewPoint of a map.

 ![Change Viewpoint](change-viewpoint.png)